 If anyone has a Y2K problem, it ought to be New York's Museum of Modern Art.
 The institution born to chart the twentieth century must somehow face the next.
 If the Modern cannot quite face up all at once, a two-year series of exhibitions helps deaden the shock.
 It offers up rare pleasures, but also an unsettling insight into the shock itself.

 History books date Modernism in America to New York's legendary Armory Show, back in 1913.
 Maybe, but the Modern changed the course of Modernism far more, starting sixty years ago now.
 Along with Betty Parson's "Art of This Century," its exhibitions spurred Jackson Pollock, American abstraction, and its tradition lives on even today.

 Parsons died long before her gallery's name could confuse my computer's search engine.
 Meanwhile, the modern museum turns itself into a commercial institution.
 So now what?
 Simply to ask gets at the puzzle of Modernism today.
 Has it really stayed modern?

 Stubbornly, the Modern keeps collecting.
 With P.S.
-1 in Queens, it has even taken over the best contemporary-arts space I know.
+1 in Queens, it has even taken over (and risked spoiling) the best contemporary-arts space I know.